SourceTree is a free client for Git that allows us to work with our code repositories easily.

 In the world of development, it is common to work with a source code repository to provide version control and facilitate collaborative work.

 Currently, the most widely used version control system is Git.
-It is integrated into most IDEs, and there are many clients that allow us to manage our repositories.
+It is integrated into most IDEs, and there are also many clients that allow us to manage our repositories.

-To download and install SourceTree, visit the project’s website https://www.sourcetreeapp.com/.
+To download and install SourceTree, we visit the project’s website https://www.sourcetreeapp.com/.
 It is free and available for Windows and Mac.

 Now we can clone a repository by selecting the “Clone/New” option from the “File” menu.
 We enter the URL of the remote repository, the local folder, and that’s it!
 It’s that simple.